 Selaiyur Hall

-It was in 1930 that the Madras Government decided to set apart 390 acres from the Selaiyur reserve in Tambaram, for the purpose of relocating the college to a more spacious setting from its original base in George Town.
-As per the recommendations of the Lindsay Commission on Christian Higher Education, the Missionaries who built the college, decided to establish Halls rather than hostels, which would function as semi-autonomous units in a democratic manner, with residents being given the power to manage their own affairs with the help of a student cabinet.
-The Hall system was an innovation in India and which was modeled on the hoary institutions of Oxford and Cambridge.
+As per the recommendations of the Lindsay Commission on Christian Higher Education, the Missionaries who built the college decided to establish Halls rather than hostels, which would function as semi-autonomous units in a democratic manner, with residents being given the power to manage their own affairs with the help of a student cabinet.
+The Hall system was an innovation in India and was modelled on the hoary institutions of Oxford and Cambridge.
 It has been exceptionally valuable in promoting brotherhood and acquiring wonderful values and culture, besides giving the residents a sense of responsibility.

-The ‘first tree’ of Tambaram was cut on 5thJanuary 1932, commencing the construction of the new campus.
-Incidentally, among the various Halls, Selaiyur Hall buildings were the first to be completed in 1937.
+Selaiyur Hall buildings were the first to be completed in 1937.
 Friday 29th January, 1937 heralded the beginning of the great journey at Selaiyur Hall when a group of students, faculty and old students slept overnight for the first time.
-Selaiyur along with St. Thomas’s was built with 4 balcony rooms at the 4 corners, which today are given to the Chairman and General Secretary of the hall, along with ex-cabinet members or Mighty Selaiyurians.
+Selaiyur Hall was built with 4 balcony rooms at the 4 corners, which today are given to the Chairman and General Secretary of the Hall, along with ex-cabinet members or Mighty Selaiyurians.

 How the name came about:

 There is an interesting story behind the naming of Selaiyur Hall.
 The first hall to be named was Bishop Heber Hall, as it was already functioning with that name as a hostel in Royapettah.
-Therefore, Dr. A.G.Hogg, the Principal of the College invited suggestions from students and faculty for naming the other two halls.
+Therefore, Dr. A.G.Hogg, the Principal of the College invited suggestions from students and faculty for naming the other two Halls.
 Some of the names suggested were Vandalur Hall, Coromandel Hall, St.Anderson’s Hall, Thiagaraya Hall, Gurukul Hall, Shantiniketan Hall, New Town Hall, Cosmopolitan Hall, Centenary Hall, St.Thomas’s Hall and Selaiyur Hall among others.
-Of course the last name was chosen, and thus Selaiyur Hall attained complete hall status with its name being fixed.
-Since then every MCCian when told about Selaiyur is reminded about the hall, rather than the actual place that exists in Tambaram.
+The last name was chosen, and thus, Selaiyur Hall attained complete Hall status with its name being fixed.
+Since then, every MCCian, when told about Selaiyur, is reminded about the Hall, rather than the actual place that exists in Tambaram.

 The Hall Song and Hall chant: